invokermain/pymssql-utils/README.md

 1. Passing the required parameters
    ([see pymssql docs](https://pymssql.readthedocs.io/en/stable/ref/pymssql.html#pymssql.connect))
    to `query` or `execute` like in the quickstart example above.
-   Note: All extra kwargs passed to these methods are passed on to the `pymssql.connection()`.
+   All extra `**kwargs` passed to these methods are passed on to the `pymssql.connection()`.
-2. Specify the connection parameters in the environment like the example below, this is the recommended way.
-   Note: any parameters given explicitly will take precedence over connection parameters specified in the environment.
+2. Specify the connection parameters in the environment like the example below, this is the recommended way (however, any parameters given explicitly to a method will take priority).

 ```python
 import os